-Currently, we have four associate provosts and one assistant provost: Dr. Charlene Alexander, Dr. Kecia Thompson, Ms. Jennifer Blackmer, Dr. William Knight, Dr. Kristen McCauliff, Dr. Thalia Mulvihill, and Dr. Trudi Weyermann.
+Currently, we have three associate provosts and four assistant provosts: Dr. Charlene Alexander, Dr. Kecia Thompson, Ms. Jennifer Blackmer, Dr. William Knight, Dr. Kristen McCauliff, Dr. Thalia Mulvihill, and Dr. Trudi Weyermann.
 Each of them focuses on specific areas within the university.

 Diversity in the Ball State community is an important and necessary goal of the university's strategic plan.
 Charlene Alexander, associate provost for diversity and director of the Office of Institutional Diversity, is helping the university move forward with its efforts by conducting diversity programs, offering lectures, and other diversity-related resources.
 Alexander, along with others, promotes policies that will continue to move Ball State forward in the area of diversity.
 Alexander also is serving as interim associate vice president for community engagement.

 Questions about research and the Graduate School should be directed to Carolyn Kapinus, acting associate vice president for research and dean of the Graduate School.